parchuric/LangGraphRefineryDiagnostics/README.md

-# SulfurGraphExplorer: Apache AGE UI with LangGraph-Powered RCA
+# LangGraphRefineryDiagnostics: Apache AGE UI with LangGraph-Powered RCA

-**SulfurGraphExplorer** is an Angular-based web application designed to provide a user-friendly interface for interacting with graph data stored in an Apache AGE database, specifically tailored for Azure PostgreSQL.
+**LangGraphRefineryDiagnostics** is an Angular-based web application designed to provide a user-friendly interface for interacting with graph data stored in an Apache AGE database, specifically tailored for Azure PostgreSQL.
 It allows users to visualize, create, read, update, and delete (CRUD) graph nodes and